 Duration: 4 hours

-5. Try your hand at Snowmobiling
+5. Try Your Hand at Snowmobiling in Alta Norway

 Alta is a great place to enjoy a snowmobile ride over the frozen lakes of the Finnmark County.
 The experience is wild and lets you really immerse yourself in the natural beauty of the Arctic.
 Snowmobile tours are usually as a two but you can choose to drive solo at an additional cost.
 Trails tend to be around 30 to 35 km long and can include stops at the Sorrisniva Igloo Hotel so you can tick off more of your Alta bucket list in an afternoon!